Download Geometry Dash Meltdown for PC

 The ship parts of the level give a good break to the monotony of just jumping and sliding.
 The game runs smooth however there are a few moments when the block does something implausible that results in a particularly frustrating restart.

 I hope you enjoyed this guide, please rate and share.
-If you have problems running Geometry Dash Meltdown on desktop or any other issues, leave a comment below.
+If you have problems running Geometry Dash Meltdown on your PC or any other issues, leave a comment below.